 The process of issuing a check is simple regardless of if it's a business or personal check.
 You fill out the check, and then the payee will either deposit or cash it.

 If you're a sole proprietor, then your sole signature will be enough to validate the check.
 On the other hand, if you have partners, then your bank may ask that all the partners (or managing partners) sign the check to validate it.

-Depositing a business check that you've received is just as simple as depositing or cashing a personal check.
+Depositing a business check you've received is just as simple as depositing or cashing a personal check.
 In fact, you don't even need to deposit a business check yourself (as the business owner).
 Anyone can do it on your behalf; they don't even need to be signatories to the business's checking account.

 Should You Use Personal Checks for Business Transactions?

-At this point you're probably wondering, "can I use personal checks for a business account?"
+At this point, you're probably wondering, "can I use personal checks for a business account?"
 After all, personal checks are less expensive and conveniently smaller.

 Don't have a business account?
 Or perhaps you would like to try an alternative to your current business account?
 Check out the new Nearside Business Checking account for small businesses.
-It's tailored for the unique needs of a small business that's starting out and/or growing.
+It's tailored for the unique needs of a small business that's starting out and growing.

 Free report and guide

 How COVID-19 Impacted Incomes of the Self-Employed Workforce